pascallaliberte/sharpen.page/index.md

 Think of those moments [_when_][try-when] your customers will be wanting to say "enough is enough", where they'll start to look for something different.
 Same-old got too old.

+Go beyond just identifying a market and a typical buyer.
+Go beyond finding a problem you can help solve.
+Go further than that and identify those **[situations that are ripe for your visitors to "switch" to you][level-3-sharpening]**.

+[level-3-sharpening]: [level-3-sharpening]: {% post_url 2020-01-17-level-3-sharpening-so-you-can-rely-less-on-sales %}

 Those moments are key, because then **you'll understand what people will switch away from**, so they can switch toward what you offer.

 So you make a list of some of those moments.
 Now what?
 Are these moments real?
 Without that bit of validation, you're tempted to revert to just make a page that highlights the benefits, what you'll get.